Trinity School, Belvedere: Introduction

 Trinity School is the only Church of England secondary school in the London Borough of Bexley, an area with grammar schools.
-It is in the Diocese of Rochester; it acts as lead school in the Trinitas Trust.
+In the Diocese of Rochester, it acts as the lead school in the Trinitas Trust.
 It became an academy in April 2011.

 It is an average-sized secondary school.
 Approximately half of the pupils are White British and a third of pupils are from a Black African heritage.
-The proportion of pupils who are eligible for support through the pupil premium funding is in line with the national average; these pupils are entitled to free school meals or are in the care of the local authority.
-The school has a higher than average proportion of disabled pupils and the percentage of children with special educational needs is above the national average.
+The proportion of pupils who are eligible for support through the pupil premium funding is in line with the national average; these pupils are entitled to free school meals, or are in the care of the local authority.
+The school has a higher than average proportion of disabled pupils, and the percentage of children with special educational needs is also above the national average.

 The Trinitas Academy Trust has three schools, joining Trinity with Christ Church (Erith) and St Augustine of Canterbury Primary Schools.
-The Academy Trust is led by a board of directors which includes members of the governing bodies, representatives of the Bishop of Rochester and the Diocesan Board of Education.
-A Chief Executive has overall responsibility for the Trust and the Primary Academies are led by an Executive Head Teacher working with Heads of School.
+The Academy Trust is led by a Board of Directors, which includes members of the governing bodies, and representatives of the Bishop of Rochester and the Diocesan Board of Education.
+A Chief Executive has overall responsibility for the Trust, and the Primary Academies are led by an Executive Head Teacher working with Heads of School.